 Five new ambassadors – the article continues below.

-The new ambassadors are from Nepal, Italy, Japan, Greece and Mexico.
 The public can get quite close to the event and route.

 At the end of the ceremony the ambassadors are picked up by their cars.
 Each meeting with the Queen takes about 30 minutes.